Updated: April 14, 2020

 Dear Fringers –

 We are closely monitoring the developing COVID-19 situation.
-The City of Edmonton and the Province of Alberta are currently under a state of emergency.
-The Federal Government is now more than ever urging Canadians to stay home.
-Thank you for your patience and understanding as we gather information and update our processes on a day-to-day basis.
+Thank you for your patience and understanding as we continue to gather information and update our processes on a day-to-day basis.

 The ATB Financial Arts Barns is the crown jewel of our organization.
-We take our role as a community gathering place seriously.
-As such, we have made the necessary decision to close the ATB Financial Arts Barns (10330-84 Avenue) to the public until at least April 15.
+We take great pride in our role as a community gathering place seriously.
+As such, the ATB Financial Arts Barns (10330-84 Avenue) is closed to the public until further notice.
 Day-to-day operations will still be carried out by our administrative team remotely, and we will continue to assess the closure on a day-by-day basis.
 By taking measures now to ensure the well-being of our community, we have a fighting chance to get back to business and art-making as usual more quickly.
 We will open our doors as soon as it is safe for us to gather again, fringers.

 With patron, volunteer, artist, staff, and client health and safety in mind, we are:

-- Closing the ATB Financial Arts Barns, including the Fringe Grounds Cafe, to the public until at least April 15;
+- Closing the ATB Financial Arts Barns, including the Fringe Grounds Cafe, to the public until further notice;

 - Making adjustments to our workflow to allow administrative staff to work remotely;